 Using my Sonicrafter I created small grooves, trying to create the look of floor planks.
 I didn't go too deep.

-The holes where covered with wood filler and everything was sanded pretty well.
+The holes were covered with wood filler, and everything was sanded pretty well.

 Then, I went around the house searching for paint.
 I had only a quart of the color I liked, so my floors only got one coat of paint, and it is not floor paint, it was just regular wall paint.

-The extra grooves don't show that much, as you can see in the picture below.
+The extra grooves don't show much, as shown in the picture below.

-It looks whiteish in this pic, but it's more like a taupe color.
-Anyhow, it was too plain, and the heavy texture from the wood chips was the most noticeable aspect of this subfloor.
+It looks whiteish in this pic but is more like a taupe color.
+It was too plain, and the heavy texture of the wood chips was the most noticeable aspect of this subfloor.

 Then, while walking through my dining room, the Mohawk rug I had in there gave me the inspiration to go and paint some of the designs the rug has.